 Replying to your audience on a regular basis is the key to maintaining a positive brand image.
 After all, social media is a public channel where your existing and potential customers can see your activity and use it to evaluate your brand – which brings us to our next point.

-A fast response matters to customers -- it shows that you care about them and what they have to say.
+A fast response matters to customers – it shows that you care about them and what they have to say.
 But a lot of businesses are still falling well short of customer expectations on that front.

 A fast response time doesn’t just refer to direct questions towards your brand on social – it can also be general comments or even praise.
-One of the brands that have mastered the art of audience communication on social media is an American ice-cream company, Jeni’s Splendid Ice Creams.
+One of the brands that have mastered the art of audience communication on social media is American ice cream company Jeni’s Splendid Ice Creams.

 Take user-generated content, for example.
 Every time a customer shares a positive social media post about your business, it means they were satisfied with your products or services.

-So why not amplify their message further by sharing it across your own channels?
+So why not amplify their message sharing it across your own channels?

 After you launch any marketing campaign, it’s important to monitor how customers feel about it – ideally by using social media sentiment analysis.

-Sentiment analysis enables you to figure out what content your customers are into so that you’re able to create more campaigns that they truly enjoy.
+Sentiment analysis enables you to figure out what content your customers are into so that you’re able to create more campaigns that they enjoy and find engaging.

 Use thoughtful image descriptions when posting on social media.
 The description will also make the entire experience better for all of your customers.

-“Captions on video help people with hearing loss," Slattery says.
-"Captions also help people with all sorts of cognitive conditions, like Autism."
+“Captions on video help people with hearing loss,” they said.
+“Captions also help people with all sorts of cognitive conditions, like autism.”

 Here’s a great example from Trello.
 The company talks to their social media audience in a very personal way.